Sparrow Stadium

 Clifford S. Cormell Field at Sparrow Stadium is a baseball stadium on the campus of Francis Marion University in Florence, South Carolina.
 Part of the $11.1 million R. Gerald Griffin Athletic Complex, Sparrow Stadium is the home field for the Francis Marion Patriots baseball team.
 Sparrow Stadium also hosts some home games for the Florence–Darlington Technical College Stingers baseball team.

 Sparrow Stadium was the home field of the Florence Flamingos, a collegiate summer baseball team in the Coastal Plain League, from 2012 to 2021.
-The then Florence RedWolves moved to Sparrow Stadium in the middle of the 2012 season because Florence's American Legion Field, built in 1968, no longer met Coastal Plain League standards, lacking a visitors clubhouse and having questionable field conditions.
+The then Florence RedWolves moved to Sparrow Stadium in the middle of the 2012 season from Florence's American Legion Field.
 Sparrow Stadium hosted the Coastal Plain League All-Star Game on July 12, 2015.
 The Flamingos moved in 2022 to the new Carolina Bank Field in Florence.